 Naming: mistakes to avoid

-Like choosing a name for a baby usually ends up being a nerve-wracking exercise, putting a name atop your new brand, product or future company can also be a perplexing thing to do.
-First of all, let us help you relax and put things into perspective: like newborns, there probably isn’t just one perfect name your business could bear, but many.
-That being said, that doesn’t mean there is no bad choice you can make as far as naming goes, to the contrary.
-Keeping with the children comparison: pretty much everyone has a kid in their surroundings whose first name raises eyebrows or makes heads turn, and not for good reasons.
+Like choosing a name for a baby usually turns up to be a nerve-wracking exercise, putting a name atop your new brand, product or future company can also be a puzzling thing to do.
+First of all, let us help you relax and put things into perspective: like newborns, there probably isn’t just one perfect name your business could bare, but many.
+That being said, that doesn’t mean there is no bad choice you can make as far as naming goes, at the contrary.
+Keeping with the children comparison: pretty much everyone has a kid in their surroundings whose first name make eyebrows raise or heads turn, and not for good reasons.
 Smoothie, Saruman, Brutus, Adolf… Those are all unforgiving, dubious names that will attract a lot of unnecessary negative attention on the poor child and which could have easily been avoided with a touch of common sense, sensitivity and research.
-Same goes for your future company or brand initiative: be aware of the existing pitfalls and avoid them like the plague.
+Same goes for your future company or brand initiative: know which are the existing pitfalls and avoid them like the plague.
 Here are six of them:

 1. Skipping multilingual research